 Resolving Parenting Time Issues in Illinois

 In many ways, disputes like the ones described above never go away entirely.
 They may lie dormant for months or even years, but sooner or later, they come back to the surface.
-So, at the Law Offices of Martin Delaney, we do more than resolve today’s dispute.
+So, at the Delaney Heckman, we do more than resolve today’s dispute.
 We also give Arlington Heights families the tools they need in the future.

 That is why we encourage family law mediation whenever possible.
 Mediation and other forms of alternative dispute resolution save millions of dollars in legal fees each year.
 These processes are also private and therefore more civil than trials.
 Finally, mediation gives people more control over the outcome.
 At the same time, mediation empowers families to resolve disputes on their own.